 A. It is common for recipients to be the first party to initiate contact.
 Typically this comes in the form of a short letter or card expressing thanks for the gift of life as well as condolences on the donor's passing.
-When letters such as these are received by CDT, the Family Services team will contact the donor family to ask if they would like to receive the correspondence.
+When letters such as these are received by CDT, the Family Services team will forward the correspondence to the donor family.

 A. Yes!
-Many families have chosen to include pictures of their loved one or their family in letters; however, we ask that you ensure there is nothing that could identify you in the pictures.
-If you do decide to send a picture, our Family Services team will inform the transplant center of this addition.
-This allows the transplant center to ask their recipient if they are comfortable receiving a photo.
+Many families have chosen to include pictures of their loved one or their family in letters; however, we ask that you are comfortable sharing any information that may be identifiable in the photo.